rian39/notes/bergson_matter_memory.md

 **36-37** discussion of how representation is a virtualization, a limitation or blocking in relation to our action/interests: how a thing becomes a picture

 the objects merely abandon something of their real action in order to manifest their virtual influence of the living being upon them.
-Perception therefore resembles those phenomena of reflexion which result from an impeded refraction; it is like an effect of mirage 37
+Perception therefore resembles those phenomena of reflexion which result from an impeded refraction; it is like an effect of mirage 37 {#experience} {#images}

 38 discussion of the total photograph; zones of indetermination play the role of screen;